Understanding Prop 65 Requirements for Amazon Sellers

 Electronics and technology accessories face unique challenges due to manufacturing processes that introduce multiple regulated chemicals.
 Phone cases, charging cables, and computer accessories commonly contain lead, cadmium, and phthalates from plastic production and metal components.
 Even "lead-free" electronics often contain lead-based solder due to exemptions for certain applications.

 Jewelry and fashion accessories represent the highest-risk category for Prop 65 violations.
-AppealsPro.AI's data shows 94% of jewelry sellers require warnings, with violations triggering immediate listing removal.
+AppealsPro.ai's data shows 94% of jewelry sellers require warnings, with violations triggering immediate listing removal.
 Even "hypoallergenic" jewelry often contains nickel, lead, or cadmium above regulatory thresholds.
 Children's jewelry faces additional scrutiny under both Prop 65 and Consumer Product Safety Commission regulations.

 Home and garden products encounter formaldehyde exposure from pressed wood, textiles, and adhesives.
 Furniture containing particleboard or plywood typically requires warnings, as do many garden tools with treated wooden handles.
 Manufacturing processes introduce many chemicals unintentionally - plastic production creates styrene exposure, metal finishing introduces chromium and nickel, and adhesives commonly contain formaldehyde.